MattGibney/DarkCurse/docs/about.md

 By avoiding the name Dark Throne; I hope to avoid confusion with the game, especially with newer players.
-Having a different name will also help a lot with things like Search Engine Optimiization (SEO).
+Having a different name will also help a lot with things like Search Engine Optimization (SEO).

 ## Who is Moppler?